jamolnng/lder.dev/_posts/2022-100-days-of-homelab/2022-06-18-100-Days-of-Homelab-Day-9.md

 You can simply run `docker compose up -d` and Traefik will start, register your backends given in your `config.yml` file, and start doing the DNS-01 challenges to generate your TLS certificates.
 Please note that it may take a few minutes for your certificates to be generated.
 Your sites will be accessible during this time, but you may see warnings in your browser.

 Now just make sure you have the corrent DNS records to point you to your websites and you should be good to go accessing them.
-Stpeaking of DNS...
+Speaking of DNS...

 ## DNS-01 challenge problems
 > *It's always DNS* - Jeff Geerling